Hikvision AcuSense NVR User Manual - NVR IPCAMERA SECURITY

 Target Classification

-By upgrading the of conventional products, Hikvision has loaded artificial intelligence technology into the chip of the equipment.
+By upgrading the hardware of conventional products, Hikvision has loaded artificial intelligence technology into the chip of the equipment.
 The equipment can classify and identify the objects appearing in the picture such as humans, vehicles, rainwater, light, leaves, animals, etc. Object classification is the basis for realizing false alarm and key target alarms.

 Figure 2, Target Classification